mkdocstrings/griffe/docs/guide/users/recommendations/docstrings.md

 # Docstrings

-Here are explanations on what docstrings are, and a few recommandations on how to write them.
+Here are explanations on what docstrings are, and a few recommendations on how to write them.
 This guide uses the [Google-style](../../../reference/docstrings.md#google-style), because that is our preferred and recommended style, but you can also use any other supported style.
 Skip to the [Styles](#styles) section to learn about the existing docstring styles.
 We invite you to read their own style guides as they are full of examples and good advice.

 ## Definition